Saigon (ward): Geography

-According to Official Dispatch No. 2896/BNV-CQDP dated May 27, 2025, of the Ministry of Home Affairs, following administrative reorganization, the newly established Saigon Ward will have an area of 3.04 km², a population of 47,022 people (2024), and a population density of 15,468 people/km² (2024).
-Saigon Ward was established according to the provisions of Article 6 of Resolution No. 76/2025/UBTVQH15 dated April 14, 2025, of the Standing Committee of the National Assembly.
+According to Official Dispatch No. 2896/BNV-CQĐP dated May 27, 2025 of the Ministry of Home Affairs, following the merger, Sài Gòn has a land area of 3.04 km², the population as of December 31, 2024 is 47,022 people, the population density is 15,468 people/km².

 History

-Etymology
+Etymological History

 The first known human habitation in the area was either a Cham settlement called Baigaur, or a Cambodian city named Prey Nokor, which was a small fishing village.
 Over time, under the control of the Vietnamese, it was officially renamed Gia Định (嘉定) in 1698, a name that was retained until the time of the French conquest in the 1860s, when it adopted the name Sài Gòn, francized as Saïgon, although the city was still indicated as 嘉 定 on Vietnamese maps written in chữ Hán until at least 1891.

 Ho Chi Minh City has a history of administrative management of more than 300 years, since 1698 when Lord Nguyễn Hữu Cảnh established Gia Định Province.
 Over that time, the place has had many different names used to refer to the entire land or a part of the area, such as Saigon, Chợ Lớn, Gia Định, Bến Nghé, Phiên An, Phan Yên.
 Of which, Saigon is the most popular name in administrative management as well as community and cultural life.

 In 1976, the National Assembly officially renamed Saigon–Gia Định (established from the merge of City of Saigon and Province of Gia Định) as Ho Chi Minh City.
-Prior to the establishment of Saigon Ward in 2025, the name Saigon was no longer used in an official capacity, but is still widely used as a common name for the city.
-The area of Saigon ward then was Bến Nghé ward (except the now-extension part in Đa Kao).
+For the almost 50 years since then, Saigon has no longer been used in formal contexts, but is still widely recognized as the vernacular name of the city.
+The area of Saigon ward then was Bến Nghé ward of District 1, Ho Chi Minh City (except the now-extension part in Đa Kao) and matched with the major of the historic town of Bến Nghé.

 Establishment

-During Vietnam's 2025 administrative reorganization at the commune level, the government of Ho Chi Minh City has advocated naming new wards and communes with letters instead of numbers, with considerations from the history of the land, familiarity, and cultural values.
+During Vietnam's 2025 administrative reorganization at the commune level, the government of Ho Chi Minh City has advocated naming new wards and communes with letters instead of numbers, with considerations from the history of the neighborhood, familiarity, and cultural values.
 This policy is widely supported by the people.

 To implement the above policy, District 1 proposed to name its central ward Saigon for the following reasons: